-About Us Churches Contact Us Armenian Schools Sister Orgs AYC AYF Sister Orgs Churches Armenian Schools About Us Contact Us ANCA Hamazkayin Homenetmen ARS account_box Greater Washington DC ARF DC Sebouh Greater DC Area ARF SEBOUH Calendar account_box More Spotlight Events Shop Newsletter Donate Spotlight Events Calendar More expand_more Newsletter Donate Shop ARF Logo black outline
+About Us Churches Contact Us Armenian Schools Sister Orgs AYC AYF Sister Orgs Churches Armenian Schools About Us Articles Contact Us Newsletter ANCA Hamazkayin Homenetmen ARS account_box Greater Washington DC ARF DC Sebouh Greater DC Area ARF SEBOUH Calendar account_box Our Community Spotlight Events Shop Newsletter Donate Spotlight Events Calendar Our Community expand_more News Articles Donate Shop ARF Logo black outline

-SISTER MEET THE ORGS ORGANIZATIONS Collaborating with Aligned Missions to Strengthen Our Communities Together
+SISTER & ALLIED MEET THE ORGS ORGANIZATIONS Collaborating with Aligned Missions to Strengthen Our Communities Together

 Sister Orgs Logos

 The Armenian Revolutionary Federation (ARF) is one of the oldest and most prominent Armenian political organizations, founded in 1890 with the mission of promoting Armenian rights, independence, and cultural preservation.
-Over time, the ARF has established a network of sister organizations that work collaboratively to address the multifaceted needs of the Armenian nation.
-These organizations — ARS, Homenetmen, Hamazkayin, ANCA, AYF, and AYC — serve as vital pillars supporting the ARF’s vision and objectives.
-Together, they form a dynamic ecosystem dedicated to advocacy, education, cultural preservation, and humanitarian service.
+Over time, the ARF has allied with a network of organizations that work collaboratively to address the multifaceted needs of the Armenian nation.
+These organizations — ARS, Homenetmen, Hamazkayin, ANCA, AYF, and AYC — serve as vital pillars advancing a shared vision and objectives.

-These sister organizations form an interconnected ecosystem, each contributing to the Armenian national agenda —through humanitarian aid (ARS), physical and moral development (Homenetmen), cultural preservation (Hamazkayin), advocacy (ANCA), youth empowerment (AYF), and community building (AYC).
-Their collective impact amplifies the ARF’s mission across Armenia, Artsakh, and the diaspora, preserving identity, empowering generations, and building a strong, modern Armenian nation.
+These organizations form an interconnected ecosystem, each contributing to the Armenian national agenda —through humanitarian aid (ARS), physical and moral development (Homenetmen), cultural preservation (Hamazkayin), political advocacy (ANCA), youth empowerment (AYF), and community building (AYC).
+They collectively bolster Armenia, Artsakh, and the diaspora, preserving identity, empowering generations, and building a strong, modern Armenian nation.

-ARS serves as the humanitarian and social service arm of the ARF, addressing the needs of Armenians worldwide.
+The ARS is an international humanitarian and social service organization, addressing the needs of Armenian communities worldwide.
 It provides disaster relief, supports orphans, funds schools, and administers programs that empower women and strengthen families.
-Working closely with other ARF-affiliated organizations, ARS ensures that Armenians in Armenia, Artsakh, and the diaspora have access to critical resources and support, reinforcing the well-being and resilience of the global Armenian community.
+Working closely with other affiliated organizations, ARS ensures that Armenians in Armenia, Artsakh, and the diaspora have access to critical resources and support, reinforcing the well-being and resilience of the global Armenian community.

 ARS Logo blue bg